 Mango Wood

-Mango wood furniture is characterized by its unique grain patterns and durability.
+Mango wood furniture is characterised by its unique grain patterns and durability.
 Clean with a damp cloth and avoid excessive exposure to direct sunlight to preserve its natural beauty.

 Sungkai Wood